See a Doctor Within 15 Minutes

 What is Upper Cross Syndrome?

-Upper cross syndrome (also called upper crossed syndrome, or UCS) is caused by a condition called forward head posture which happens when your neck cranes forward and your shoulders round.
+Upper cross syndrome (also called upper crossed syndrome, or UCS) is caused by forward head posture, which happens when your neck cranes forward and your shoulders round.

-Normally, your neck or cervical spine should have a slight curve, known as cervical lordosis.
-Prolonged poor posture can lead to an increased curve, causing your head and neck to jut forward.
+Usually, your neck or cervical spine should have a slight curve, known as cervical lordosis.
+Poor posture can increase the curve, causing your head and neck to jut forward.

-UCS also involves the structures of the shoulder and is often accompanied by a hunched upper back (or thoracic kyphosis) from both underactive and overactive muscles.
+UCS also involves the shoulder structures and is often accompanied by a hunched upper back (or thoracic kyphosis) from underactive and overactive muscles.

 With a forward head posture, the shoulder blades flare out and tip forward, causing rounded shoulders.
 This decreases the stability of your shoulder joint, causing difficulty in performing basic movements like reaching or carrying objects.